Exploring Paths of Hope: 36th Annual Infertility, Adoption, & Family Building Summit

 Have you considered using donor egg or donor sperm as a resolution to your infertility?
 Explore these third-party options with experts and people who have built their family with donor egg or donor sperm.
 This session covers finding a donor, costs, the relevant laws, mental health considerations and more.

 Speakers: Debbie Fischer, M.A.
-LAMFT – partners (in)fertility, DeNae Marquart, RN — Center for Reproductive Medicine; and individuals and/or couples who built their families using donor egg and/or donor sperm
+LAMFT – partners (in)fertility, individuals and/or couples who built their families using donor egg and/or donor sperm, a woman who helped another family by donating her eggs

 Domestic Adoption 101